We investigate cases of food poisoning or other food borne illnesses in County Durham.

 What you must do

-If you have been suffering from a food related infectious disease you should not return to school or work until 48 hours after you have recovered, and your stools have returned to normal.
+If you have food poisoning, you should not return to school or work until 48 hours after you have recovered, and your stools have returned to normal.

 Certain groups of people pose a higher risk of spreading infection, and should contact us before returning to work, school or nursery.
 These groups include: